 As a writer and Content Strategist, I am really in love with language quirks.
 The language used by people in the UK compared with the words people in the US typically use have their differences and peculiarities.
 Check out this list of 20 British words that mean something totally different in the US.
 Sting (the prominent English artist) sang about the difficulties he experienced as an Englishman in the largest city in the USA (New York), but the fasination goes both ways.
 So, what about the life of an American in London?

 Just imagine that you are a young man or woman from Texas or other US city, who is going to move to the capital of Great Britain for the first time.
-Before searching first class flights to London, read the following tips to get the best idea of what to expect.
+Read the following tips to get the best idea of what to expect.

 6 Tips for Americans Travelling in London